buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 ## Users & Permissions

-As mentioned in the last section, some types of profile support multiple members which can be managed by the owner or administrators of a profile.
+As mentioned in the last section, some profile types support multiple members which can be managed by the owner or administrators of a profile.
 Each member is assigned with a specific **role** within the profile as well as optional **groups**.
 Both, the role and groups are used to manage **permissions** within a profile.
 Some permissions can also be granted to non-member users.
 There are the following user roles available: